fat/haunt/README.md

 # HAUNT

-### TODO
+### What is it?

-+ Decide how to mark issue has consumed (so that same issue isn't reprocessed)... should we even do this?
+**Haunt helps you keep your github issues under control.** It does this by allowing you to run unit tests against github issues and pull requests, then make contextual decisions about closing, sorting, tagging, and commenting.

 ---

-### What it is?

-**Huant helps you keep your github issues under control.** It does this by allowing you to run contextual unit tests against github issues and pull requests, then make decisions based on the results about closing, sorting, tagging, and commenting.

 ### How it's done?

-Haunt pulls all open issues/pull-requests from your repo and gathers a bunch of data about them from githubs api.
+Haunt pulls all open issues/pull-requests from your repo and gathers a bunch of data about them from github's api.
 It then runs a series of tests (which you define).
 Each test is provided a special haunt object which contains all the issue data as well as an api to act directly on the issue.

+---
 ### Where to start?

 You can use haunt from the command line or programatically.